Cycle to Work Scheme

-The employer buys the bike and safety accessories at full retail price, including VAT, which can be reclaimed in the normal way, if applicable.
+The employer buys the bike and safety accessories at full retail price.
 The balance is recovered from a reduction in the employee’s gross salary, and employers also benefit from National Insurance contribution savings.

 The net result?
 You make a saving when purchasing through the scheme!

 What bike can I buy?

 The government scheme does not have a spend limited, allowing you to purchase any bike, including cargo bikes, Brompton electric, road bikes and mountain bikes and you can also add in safety accessories and cycle clothing.
 There is no limit to the amount you can spend on either of these, though your employer may set a limit.